mvolkmann/blog/src/prolog.md

 )).
 ```

-The `?-` operator precedes questions.
+The `?-` operator precedes queries.
 The top level of most Prolog implementations displays that operator as a prompt.
 I have not found a reason to actually used the `?-` operator in code.